-The bill indicates that for the purpose of financing a transportation facility, the department, another instrumentality of government, or the operator may apply for, obtain, issue, and use private activity bonds or other financial instruments available under any state or federal law or program.
-The bill indicates that an instrumentality of government may act as a conduit issuer and transfer the proceeds of private activity bonds or similar financial instruments to an operator if authorized by a public-private agreement.
+The bill indicates that for the purpose of financing a transportation facility, the state, the department, the concessionaire, or, to the extent permitted by law, an instrumentality of government, or the operator may apply for, obtain, issue, and use private activity bonds or other financial instruments available under any state or federal law or program.
+The bill indicates that an instrumentality of government may act as a conduit issuer and transfer the proceeds of private activity bonds or similar financial instruments to a concessionaire if authorized by a public-private agreement.

-The bill indicates that private activity bonds or other financial instruments are not a pledge of the full faith and credit of the state or any political subdivision of this state and are not be a debt of this state or any political subdivision of this state.
+The bill indicates that private activity bonds or other financial instruments are not a pledge of the full faith and credit of the state or any political subdivision of this state and are not a debt of this state or any political subdivision of this state.